reyharighy/Local_Llama2_with_LangChain_Pinecone_Streamlit/README.md

 5. Store the additional information into Pinecone index database by simply following the steps provided on [this notebook](pinecone_store_index.ipynb).
     ```python
+    import os
+    from dotenv import load_dotenv
+    from pinecone import Pinecone
+    from langchain.vectorstores import Pinecone as vec_storer
+    from langchain.embeddings import SentenceTransformerEmbeddings
     from langchain_community.document_loaders import DirectoryLoader
     from langchain.text_splitter import RecursiveCharacterTextSplitter
+    from sentence_transformers import SentenceTransformer

     loader = DirectoryLoader(
         path='external_data/'